charlesoma/react-router-saas-template/app/docs/organization-dashboard-calendar.md

 Helper functions `startOfLocalDay` and `endOfLocalDay` can be implemented using `date-fns-tz`, Luxon, or another timezone-aware library.

 > This function returns **all events that overlap the day**, including events that start before midnight or end after midnight.

 ---

+### 2.3 Pagination and date-range windowing

+Even though the current dashboard only shows a **single day at a time**, a real system should still consider how to paginate / window data so that queries remain efficient as the number of events grows.

+Common strategies:

+- **Day-by-day loading (what the UI does today):**
+  - The loader (or service) requests only the events that intersect the currently selected date.
+  - Navigating to the previous/next day simply changes the date parameter and re-runs the same bounded query.
+  - This naturally "paginates" by day without needing an explicit `LIMIT/OFFSET`.

+- **Date-range windows:**
+  - For week or month views, query a wider window, e.g. `[startOfWeek, endOfWeek]` or `[startOfMonth, endOfMonth]`.
+  - You still keep `organizationId`, `startAt`, and `endAt` in the `WHERE` clause, and reuse the same indexes.

+- **Cursor-based pagination for long lists:**
+  - If you later expose a chronological list view of events (e.g. activity feed), paginate by `(startAt, id)` using cursor-based pagination instead of `OFFSET`.
+  - For example: `WHERE startAt > :cursorStartAt OR (startAt = :cursorStartAt AND id > :cursorId)`.

+In all cases, the key idea is that the UI should **never request an unbounded set of events**.
+It should always specify either:

+- A concrete day, or
+- A bounded date range (week/month), or
+- A small page size with a cursor.

+The mocked dashboard already follows this principle by focusing on a single `selectedDate`.
+The production implementation would keep that contract and simply back it with efficient indexed queries.

+---